krABMaga/krABMaga.github.io/content/flockers.md

 ---

-The Boids model was the first simulation to be implemented with the use of the Rust-AB framework.
+The Boids model was the first simulation to be implemented with the use of the krABMaga framework.
 It is a steering behaviour agent-based model for autonomous agents simulating the flocking behaviour of birds.
 The agent behaviour is derived by a linear combination of three independent rules:
 - Avoidance